ssllabs/ssllabs-scan/ssllabs-api-docs.md

 * **chain{}** - [chain information](#chain)
 * **protocols[]** - supported [protocols](#protocol)
 * **suites{}** - supported [cipher suites](#suites)
 * **serverSignature** - Contents of the HTTP Server response header when known.
-This fiel could be absent for one of two reasons: 1) the HTTP request failed (check httpStatusCode) or 2) there was no Server response header returned.
+This field could be absent for one of two reasons: 1) the HTTP request failed (check httpStatusCode) or 2) there was no Server response header returned.
 * **prefixDelegation** - true if this endpoint is reachable via a hostname with the www prefix
 * **nonPrefixDelegation** (moved here from the summary) - true if this endpoint is reachable via a hostname without the www prefix
 * **vulnBeast** - true if the endpoint is vulnerable to the BEAST attack